kukhariev/ngx-uploadx/README.md

 - `chunkSize`: set a fixed chunk size.
 If not specified, the optimal size will be automatically adjusted based on the network speed.

-- `concurrency`: set the maximum parallel downloads.
+- `concurrency`: set the maximum parallel uploads.
 Default value: `2`

 - `headers`: headers to be appended to each HTTP request